-At Watters, we get lots of questions about sump pumps — especially in the spring when our Wisconsin winter snow finally starts to thaw out and flood risks are higher.
+At Watters Plumbing, we get lots of questions about sump pumps — especially in the spring when our Wisconsin winter snow finally starts to thaw out and flood risks are higher.
 Sump pumps are nifty devices that all too often go unnoticed in your basement until it either doesn’t work (yikes!) or it’s time to replace it.
-With that in mind, we thought we’d dive in and answer some of the most common questions our team of plumbing experts are asked about sump pumps.
+With that in mind, we thought we’d dive in and answer some of the most common questions our team of plumbing experts is asked about sump pumps.

 How does a sump pump work?